aethxrn/novae-01/README.md

 # NOVAE-01 - 2D Game

-A small game made with Godot Engine
+A small shmup game made with Godot Engine

 ## Table of Contents